Dawn of a Miracle Season

 Nakanishi and Ikeda: Anchoring the Pitching Staff

 While the 1985 Tigers' offense drew the spotlight, the championship would have been impossible without strong pitching.
-Ace Chikafusa Ikeda delivered consistent performances all season, finishing 14-8.
+Ace Chikafusa Ikeda delivered consistent performances all season as the rotation's anchor.
 Koji Nakata and Gale also contributed wins to stabilize the rotation.
-Most notably, Kiyooki Nakanishi earned 19 saves and 7 wins as closer, winning the Best Reliever award.
+Most notably, Kiyooki Nakanishi held down the closer's role all year, winning the Best Reliever award.
 Armed with a fastball in the 140 km/h range and a forkball, Nakanishi repeatedly shut down opponents in tight late innings.
 Setup men Osamu Fukuma and Kazuyuki Yamamoto established the late-game hold pattern.
-Though overshadowed by the lineup, the staff's third-best ERA in the league made the 12-game runaway possible.
+Though overshadowed by the lineup, the staff's fourth-best ERA in the league made the seven-game runaway possible.

 The Lasting Legacy of 1985